 FES is primarily related to traumatic fractures and rarely secondary to non-traumatic events like pancreatitis, sickle cell disease, lipid infusions and steroidal therapy.2 The incidence of FES has been reported as 0.9% to 2.2% in patients with long bone fractures.
-Common risk factors include long bone fractures (mainly femoral and tibial intramedullary fractures), presence of multiple fractures and late surgical fixation of fractures.3 FES is most diagnosed in males under 30 years of age due to high incidence of trauma in the age group.4
+Common risk factors include long bone fractures (mainly femoral and tibial intramedullary fractures), presence of multiple fractures and late surgical fixation of fractures.3 FES is most diagnosed in males under 30 years of age due to high incidence of trauma in the age group.4 and dyspnea are the most observed symptoms however pulmonary edema, acute respiratory (ARDS) and distress syndrome fulminant respiratory distress has also been reported.

-Symptoms of FES typically appear 24-72 hours after sustaining fracture and is characterized by major and minor findings, as defined by Gurd.5 Three major and four minor changes marked as () in table, were manifested in our patient.
-Lindeque proposed a diagnostic criterion for FES based only on the respiratory status of the patient (table 2).23 Respiratory symptoms like tachypnea and dyspnea are the most observed symptoms however pulmonary edema, acute respiratory syndrome (ARDS) and fulminant distress respiratory distress has also been reported.
 Massive fat embolism may even lead to obstructive shock progressing to acute RV failure.
-Neurological manifestations have been reported in more than 67% cases, and include confusion, altered mental status, seizures and focal neurological deficits.^{6,7} More recently, Schonfeld proposed FE Index for diagnosing FES which is a quantitative measure comprised of seven clinical features, each one is given a particular score and a score of >5 is required for making the diagnosis of FES (table 3).24 Depending upon the severity of cerebral emboli 'shower', refractory status epilepticus and sudden brain death has also been described in select cases.
+Neurological manifestations have been reported in more than 67% cases, and include confusion, altered mental status, seizures and focal neurological deficits.6,7 More recently, Schonfeld proposed FE Index for diagnosing FES which is a quantitative measure comprised of seven clinical features, each one is given a particular score and a score of >5 is required for making the diagnosis of FES (table 3).24 Depending upon the severity of cerebral emboli 'shower', refractory status epilepticus and sudden brain death has also been described in select cases.
 In addition to respiratory and neurological symptoms, a petechial rash mainly in the axilla, trunk and sclera is observed in 50% of patients.
 The rash tends to be transient lasting less than 24 hours.8